kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/04_Suspend.md

 }
 ```

-The main idea behind it is that when you use a `suspend` function to perform a request, the underlying thread isn't blocked.
+The main idea behind it is that when we use a `suspend` function to perform a request, the underlying thread isn't blocked.
 We'll discuss how exactly it works a bit later.

 To make use of this functionality, we need the latest version of the Retrofit library.
-For this tutorial, nothing needs to be changed; the right version is already specified in the project dependencies.
+For this tutorial, we don't need to change anything; the right version is already specified in the project dependencies.

 Note that now `getOrgRepos` returns the result directly instead of returning a `Call`.
 If the result is unsuccessful, an exception is thrown.